PelionIoT/snap-pelion-edge/README.md

     cp /path/to/mbed_cloud_dev_credentials.c /path/to/snap-pelion-edge/.
     ```

-If you have docker you can now run `docker run --rm -v "$PWD":/build -w /build snapcore/snapcraft:stable snapcraft --debug` or follow the rest of the build steps below.
+If you have docker you can now build with the snapcraft docker image, or skip this step and follow the rest of the build steps below.

+    ```bash
+    docker run --rm -v "$PWD":/build -w /build snapcore/snapcraft:stable snapcraft --debug
+    ```
+    Note: Running the build in Docker may contaminate your project folders with files owned by root and will cause permission denied error when you run the build outside of Docker.
+Run sudo chown --changes --recursive $USER:$USER _project_folder_ to fix-up.

 1. Install your required snap development tools (snapcraft, build-essential) and other developer tools you might need (git, nodejs, bzr, etc.).
     ```bash
-    sudo apt-get update && sudo apt-get upgrade sudo apt-get install snapcraft build-essential git
+    sudo apt-get update && sudo apt-get upgrade sudo apt-get install snapcraft build-essential git cmake
     ```

     Note: the minimum required version of snapcraft is 3.6 which can be viewed with `snapcraft --version`.
 If your version of snapcraft is older than 3.6, then install snapcraft via `snap` instead of `apt-get` or `apt`.